RyanLisse/go-crypto-bot-clean/memory-bank/activeContext.md

 # Active Context

 ## Current Focus
-The current focus is on implementing the remaining features for the Go crypto trading bot project, after successfully implementing the strategy factory, risk controls, trade service integration, and connecting the API endpoints to the business logic.
+The current focus is on implementing the remaining features for the Go crypto trading bot project, after successfully implementing the strategy factory, risk controls, trade service integration, connecting the API endpoints to the business logic, and implementing authentication middleware with JWT tokens.

 ### Tasks